-Of the 20 interventions evaluated, 8 were found to improve health and save costs: unhealthy food and beverage tax, front-of-package nutrition labeling, reduction of advertising of unhealthy foods and beverages to children, school-based education program to reduce television viewing, multifaceted school-based program including nutrition and physical activity, schoolbased education program to reduce the use of sugar-sweetened beverages, family-based targeted program for obese children, and multifaceted targeted school-based program for overweight and obese children (table .1 <<insert chapter number>>).
-Gastric banding in adults and adolescents as well as family-based general-practitioner-mediated programs for overweight and obese children were found to be very cost-effective in that they improved health at a cost of less than \$A 10,000 per DALY prevented, while multifacted school-based programs without a functioning physical activity component, diet and exercise, and low-fat diets were found to improve health at a cost of between \$A 10,000 and \$A 50,000 per DALY prevented.
-The top three cost-saving interventions-food and beverage tax, nutritional labels, and reduction in advertising to children, all of which are environmental-showed modest effects at the individual level but were highly cost-effective because benefits accrue to the entire population and the cost of implementation is relatively low.
+functioning physical activity component, diet and exercise, and low-fat diets were found to improve health at a cost of between \$A 10,000 and \$A 50,000 per DALY averted.
+The top three cost-saving interventions-food and beverage tax, nutritional labels, and reduction in advertising to children, all of which are environmental showed modest effects at the individual level but were highly cost-effective because benefits accrue to the entire population and the cost of implementation is relatively low.
 However, these interventions vary in their effectiveness and in the likelihood of implementation.
 In Australia, regulation of advertising is not on the political agenda, which means that reducing advertising to children, one of the most cost-effective interventions, is unlikely.
-Also, policy makers in Australia considered that the evidence for frontof-package nutrition labeling was insufficient to warrant support, despite plausible outcomes.
+Also, policy makers in Australia considered the evidence for front-of-package nutrition labeling to be insufficient to warrant support, despite plausible outcomes.

-Overall, based on assessments made in the ACE study, policy approaches generally showed greater cost-effectiveness than either health promotion or clinical interventions.
+Overall, based on assessments made in the ACE study, policy approaches generally showed greater costeffectiveness than either health promotion or clinical interventions.
 To prevent obesity, policy makers should consider the strategies found to be cost saving or highly cost-effective.
 However, the decision about whether to implement a specific obesity prevention strategy in a given country will be based on a combination of factors aside from cost-effectiveness, including the strength and generalizability of the evidence base, feasibility of implementation, impacts on equity, and acceptability to stakeholders.
 Because the evidence base is constantly evolving, particular emphasis should be given to identifying updated studies in the field.
-A good example of this pertains to trials examining the effectiveness of low-fat diets on weight loss.
-While the ACE study found strong evidence that low-fat diets are effective among overweight adults, recent meta-analyses of trials found negligible effects, suggesting that low-fat diets may not be an effective strategy for weight control (Tobias and others 2015).
-Except for this, data from the ACE study is generally consistent with data from other HICs for the same interventions.
+A good example of updated studies pertains to trials examining the effectiveness of low-fat diets on weight loss.
+Although the ACE study found strong evidence that low-fat diets are effective among overweight adults, recent meta-analyses of trials found negligible effects, suggesting that low-fat diets may not be an effective strategy for weight control (Tobias and others 2015).
+Other than for this intervention, data from the ACE study are generally consistent with data from other HICs for the same interventions.